Self-Validated Ensemble Models for Design of Experiments: SVEM

-As motivation for the SVEM approach to validation, consider the usual approach to training and validation sets.
+Before we define ``self-valdiation'', consider the usual approach to creating training and validation sets.
 For fitting models, observations in the training set are assigned a weight of 1, while observations in the validation set are assigned a weight of 0.
 For validation, these weights are reversed.
 The integer weights assure that the validation set provides an independent assessment of prediction performance.

-In self-validation, the original data set is the training partition and the copy of the original data set is the auto-validation partition; each observation in the training set has a twin in the auto-validation set.
-For the raw data both sets are perfectly correlated and the auto-validation partition is not useful for validation purposes.
-However, if one assigns the fractional weights (instead of integers) in pairs such that if any observation in the training partition is assigned a large weight, the twin in the auto-validation partition is assigned a small weight and vice versa.
-This inverse weighting scheme drives anti-correlation between the two partitions allowing the auto-validation set to function as a virtual validation set.
-Table \ref{Tab:Table_Frac_Weights} shows a typical auto-validation data table set-up.
-The table contains a 3 factor DSD and the Fractional Wts. for a single iteration of SVEM.
+In self-validation, used in SVEM, the original data set is the training partition and a copy of the original data set is the ``self-validation'' partition.
+Each observation in the training set has a twin in the self-validation set.
+We assign fractional weights in pairs such that if any observation in the training partition is assigned a large weight, the twin in the self-validation partition is assigned a small weight and vice versa.
+This inverse weighting scheme drives anti-correlation between the two partitions, allowing the self-validation set to function as a \emph{de facto} validation set.
+Table \ref{Tab:Table_Frac_Weights} shows a typical self-validation data table set-up for a three factor DSD for a single iteration of SVEM.
+Each time a fractionally weighted bootstrap sample is created, observations are assigned different weights, sometimes high in the training set and sometimes high in the validation set.
+We use these differently weighted re-samples in the same way a random forest model uses standard bootstrap samples in bagging.